-It’s important to think about, discuss, decide and write down your decisions in advance.
-This is so people know your thoughts and decisions in advance about what you do or don’t want.
+It’s important to think about, discuss, decide, and write down your decisions in advance.
+This is so people know your thoughts and decisions about what you do or don’t want.
 It might be that sometime in the future, you can’t tell them yourself.

-Tip: Talking about these things can sometimes be emotional or tiring, so don’t feel that you have to do it all at once.
+Talking about these things can sometimes be stressful or tiring.
+Don’t feel that you have to do it all at once.
 Advance care planning is an ongoing activity that sometimes takes time.

-Talk to your family and friends, nurse, doctor, hospice, hospital and health and social care teams.
-Give yourself time to have these conversations with those close to you.
+Talk to your family and friends, your nurse, your hospice and health care teams and a solicitor if you need to.
+Set aside time to have these conversations with those close to you.
 The things that are important to you are more likely to happen if you share your ideas and thoughts.

 - What matters to me most now?

 - What can be done to help me if I get more out of breath?

 - Do I want to be admitted to hospital if I get really ill, even if I then die in hospital?

 - If possible, where would I wish to die?

 - What can be done to support my family and friends?

 - Is there anything else I need to do about my will and financial affairs?